What secrets hide behind “Margo” that makes it rock? Your first name is more than just a name!

 You are an enemy to:

-“Margo” is not a popular baby girl’s name in Indiana as reported in the 1968 U.S. Social Security Administration data (ssa.gov).
-Imagine that, only 10 babies in Indiana have the same name as you in 1968.
-A total of only 336 babies also bear the same first name during that year in the U.S. From 1880 to 2018, the highest recorded use of this name was in 1954 with a total of 715 babies.
+“Margo” is not a popular baby girl’s name in District of Columbia as reported in the 1966 U.S. Social Security Administration data (ssa.gov).
+Imagine that, only five babies in District of Columbia have the same name as you in 1966.
+A total of only 371 babies also bear the same first name during that year in the U.S. From 1880 to 2023, the highest recorded use of this name was in 1954 with a total of 715 babies.

 The name first appeared in the year 1905 and given to five newborn babies.
 (See FAQ) Margo became a popular girl’s name in the state of Wyoming in the year 1943.
 It ranked #80 with 7 babies.
 The all-time high record for this name was in 1946 in the state of Utah with 19 baby girls.